 The early 1970s were a hectic time for Diana Ross.
 While trying to establish herself as a contemporary solo artist, she had moved between the top of the charts and the lower reaches of the top 40.
-Late in 1975, she went to day.
+Late in 1975, she went to

-No. 1 with Theme from Mahogany (Do You Know Where You're Going To) despite the fact that the movie Mahogany had failed to claim the popular success of her 1972 Lady Sings the Blues, in which she stunningly portrayed the doomed Billie Hollthat the 5th Dimension quickly cut as a single.
-Love Hangover couldn't have been more unlike a Diana Ross song.
-Though it started as a torchy ballad, it swelled into an all-out disco stomp, and to No. 1.
+No. 1 with Theme from Mahogany (Do You Know Where You're Going To) despite the fact that the movie Mahogany had failed to claim the popular success of her 1972 Lady Sings the Blues, in which she stunningly portrayed the doomed Billie Holiday.

 The follow-up to Theme from Mahogany was another ballad, I Thought It Took a Little Time (But Today I Fell in Love).
 It was making unusually slow progress up the charts, considering that the artist had had a No. 1 hit.
-The song was on an album that contained another track that DJs were already picking up on-and
+The song was on an album that contained another track that DJs were already picking up on-and that the 5th Dimension quickly cut as a single.
+Love Hangover couldn't have been more unlike a Diana Ross song.
+Though it started as a torchy ballad, it swelled into an all-out disco stomp, and

 Ross and Motown were not disco proponents.
 In order to get Ross to even sing it, producer Hal Davis had decked out the studios in red strobe lights to create a disco atmosphere; Ross treated it all like a joke well beneath her, and at one point broke out laughing in the middle of a take.
-But Davis decided to go with that version, and had the last laugh when the song soared
+But Davis decided to go with that version, and had the last laugh when the song soared to No. 1.

 Disco was hitting its peak and even saving a few careers.
-Johnnie Taylor had started as a gospel artist-he had sung with the legendary Soul Stirrers-before becoming one of the mainstays of the Stax/Volt soul roster in the 1960s.
+Johnnie Taylor had started as a gospel artist-he had sung with the legendary Soul Stirrers before becoming one of the mainstays of the Stax/Volt soul roster in the 1960s.
 When the label went under, Taylor struck a new deal with Columbia.
-His producer, Don Davis, dusted off an old tune he had co-written and reworked it into Disco Lady-a record that, Ironically enough, wasn't even disco in sound.
+His producer, Don Davis, dusted off an old tune he had co-written and reworked it into Disco Lady-a record that, ironically enough, wasn't even disco in sound.
 Taylor not only had his first No. 1 single ever, but also the very first single ever certified platinum (for sales of two million).

 Disco wasn't the only new sound in black music.
-The 1970s saw the rise of George Clinton's Parliament-Funkadelic, which had started as a retro-vocal group called the Parliaments that had a 1967 hit with (I Wanna) Testify, Clinton then formed Funkadelic, and created a whole cosmology built around cultish spiritual precepts and then around what he called simply "the funk."
+The 1970s saw the rise of George Clinton's Parliament-Funkadelic, which had started as a retro-vocal aroup called the Parliaments that had a 1967 hit with (I Wanna) Testify.
+Clinton then formed Funkadelic, and created a whole cosmology built around cultish spiritual precepts and then around what he called simply "the funk."
 The show and the costumes got stranger and stranger as Clinton essentially invented a whole new form of improvisational music featuring super-syncopated funk rhythms and hard-rock guitars.
 Tear the Roof off the Sucker (Give Up the Funk) was the hit single off of Mothership Connection, an album dealing with extraterrestrials returning to earth in search of the funk they had left behind.

 Dorothy Moore's Misty Blue kept Southern soul alive on the charts, while Sweet Thing provided the second popfunk million-seller for Rufus, fronted by Chaka Khan.
-George and Louis Johnson. the Brothers Johnson, left Billy Preston's band to hook up with Quincy Jones, who used them on his Mellow Madness album (which included some of their songs) and his subsequent Japanese tour.
-Jones then took them into the studio to produce an album of their own. which yielded I'll Be Good to You.
+George and Louis Johnson, the Brothers Johnson, left Billy Preston's band to hook up with Quincy Jones, who used them on his Mellow Madness album (which included some of their songs) and his subsequent Japanese tour.
+Jones then took them into the studio to produce an album of their own, which yielded I'll Be Good to You.